Alart7471/jail_csgo/README.md

 - Round start/end, player death/kill, detection of command usage
 - Partially implemented system for personal messages between players (50% complete, doubts about necessity)

-- vip.sp - core for VIP players, including:
+- vip.sp (module) - core for VIP players, including:
   - identification of VIP players, database check
   - issuance of personal skins
   - passive enhancement of player properties at the beginning of each round (speed, health, etc.)
   - issuance of VIP for admins, removal of VIP for admins
   - test issuance of the first VIP to a player

-- commands.sp - a comprehensive list of user information commands:
+- commands.sp (module) - a comprehensive list of user information commands:
   - commands available to all players: change sides, go to spectators, get your SteamID, SteamID64, find server links for Discord, VK, website, get the current time, find server rules